tranxuanthin/woocommerce/wp-content/plugins/wpforms-lite/readme.txt

 You can also create custom form templates that you can use on client websites.
 For more see our documentation.

-Aside from that, WPForms also allows you to import froms from other WordPress Contact Form plugins such as Contact Form 7, Ninja Forms, and Pirate Forms.
+Aside from that, WPForms also allows you to import forms from other WordPress Contact Form plugins such as Contact Form 7, Ninja Forms, and Pirate Forms.

 If you're not happy with your WordPress contact form plugin, then definitely give WPForms a try!